Things to know before buying Health Insurance in India

 Dos & Don’ts to Keep in Mind When Buying Health Insurance in India.

 Health emergencies come without prior notice and can be quite financially testing.
 At times, these might even put people in debt, and also affect their future earning ability.
 This is why it is important that you do not just purchase a health insurance plan for the sake of it.
 Instead, buy the one that fits your major needs perfectly.
 Apart from saving taxes, a health insurance policy is what will actually be your savior in case of a medical crisis.

-· When buying a health insurance policy, it is important that you inspect all the details very carefully, including –
+When buying medical insurance in India, it is important that you inspect all the details very carefully, including

 · Disclose details regarding any pre-existing disease or medical condition to your insurer.

 · Be prepared with all the documents including medical reports.